Bleak outlook sparks frenzied dealmaking in nitrogen fertilizer market

-Sinking crop prices and frenzied output growth by nitrogen fertilizer producers have sparked nearly $10 billion worth of deals in the fragmented sector and signal more consolidation may be ahead in the largest of three crop nutrient markets.
+Aug 13 Sinking crop prices and frenzied output growth by producers have sparked a flurry of dealmaking worth nearly $10 billion in the fragmented nitrogen fertilizer sector that may kick off consolidation in the largest of the three nutrient markets.

-Illinois-based CF Industries Holdings Inc (CF.N), the world's third-largest nitrogen fertilizer producer, was involved in three of four deals in the past month, taking out two potential competitors in its backyard and locking up sales volumes in the United States, the world's No. 1 corn-producing country.
+Illinois-based CF Industries Holdings Inc, the world's third-largest nitrogen fertilizer producer, was involved in three of four deals in the past month, taking out two potential competitors in its backyard and locking up sales volumes in the United States, the world's No. 1 corn-producing country.

 Unlike in the potash and phosphate industries dominated by a few players, the top 20 nitrogen companies account for just over one-third of global supply, according to consultancy CRU Group.
 CF's share is less than 4 percent, it said.

-That move followed last Thursday's announcement CF would buy Netherlands-based rival OCI NV's (OCI.AS) North American and European plants for $6 billion, to become the biggest publicly traded nitrogen player.
+It follows last Thursday's announcement CF would buy Netherlands-based rival OCI NV's North American and European plants for $6 billion, to become the biggest publicly traded nitrogen player.

-The deals increase CF's market clout by removing two potential U.S. rival plants, just as Agrium Inc (AGU.TO), Yara International (YAR.OL), Koch Industries [KCHIN.UL] and others build North American capacity.
+The deals increase CF's market clout by removing two potential U.S. rival plants, just as Agrium Inc, Yara International, Koch Industries and others build North American capacity.

-CVR Partners LP (UAN.N) said on Monday it would buy Rentech Nitrogen Partners LP RNF.N for $533 million, creating North America's fifth-largest nitrogen maker.
+CVR Partners LP said on Monday it would buy Rentech Nitrogen Partners LP for $533 million, creating North America's fifth-largest nitrogen maker.

-Potash Corp's (POT.TO) $8.6 billion takeover bid for German rival K+S AG (SDFGn.DE) has captured headlines this summer, a deal that would expand the reach of the world's biggest fertilizer producer.
+Potash Corp's $8.6 billion takeover bid for German rival K+S AG has captured headlines this summer, a deal that would expand the reach of the world's biggest fertilizer producer.

 POORER TIMES ON THE FARM